- Plesk for Linux

 - Plesk Onyx 17.9.13 (no updates so far, since it is testing version.
 Note the last digit here)

 Warning: If your server uses an end-of-life OS, migrate to a newer one.
-Otherwise your server will be exposed to PFSI-61276 and future vulnerabilities.
+Otherwise, the server will be exposed to PFSI-61276 and future vulnerabilities.